brycev0517/DE-Lock-Box/README.md

 - File

-3. Now it was ready for me to install the electronic section to the project and I needed to install all the parts to finish up the box.
+3. Now it was ready for me to install the electronic section to the project.
 This means I attached the buttons, LEDs, and the motor.
 I couldn’t get the motor to fit properly so I had to make an attachment that went inside the box so that I could have it in the right position.
 After putting everything together using wooden screws, my box was complete.